 Estimate Travel Time: 3 hours After leaving some of our luggage in Maun, we begin our fantastic 2 day/1 night excursion into the delta as we drive in customized safari vehicles about 1-2 hours (depending on which dock we go to) to the "dock" where we hop into a mokoro, a dug-out canoe that will take us deep into the delta.
 After a 1-2 hour mokoro trip, we arrive at our basic “bush camp”.
 For 2 days, enjoy game walks, mokoro trips (occasionally unavailable due to seasonality), birdlife and game viewing in the pristine wilderness area of the Okavango Delta, the world's largest inland delta.
 Note: If you pre booked the Okavango by plane theme pack, you should be flying today.
 "Where all this water goes is a mystery", Aurel Schultz, 1897 The area of the delta was once part of Lake Makgadikgadi, an ancient lake that dried up some 10,000 years ago.
 Today, the Okavango River has no outlet to the sea.
 Instead, it empties onto the sands of the Kalahari Desert, irrigating 15,000 square km of the desert.
 Each year some 11 cubic kilometers of water reach the delta.
 Some of this water reaches further south to create Lake Ngami.
 The water entering the delta is unusually pure, due to the lack of agriculture and industry along the Okavango River.
 It passes through the sand aquifers of the numerous delta islands and evaporates/transpirates by leaving enormous quantities of salt behind.
 This precipitation processes are so strong that the vegetation disappears in the center of the islands and thick salt crusts are formed.
 The waters of the Okavango Delta are subject to seasonal flooding, which begins about mid-summer in the north and six months later in the south (May/June).
 The water from the delta is evaporated relatively rapidly by the high temperatures, resulting in a cycle of cresting and dropping water in the south.
 Islands can disappear completely during the peak flood, then reappear at the end of the season.

-Approximate Distance: 340km Estimate Travel Time: 3.5 Hours Enjoy one last sunrise in the delta before travelling back to Maun by mokoro.
-We stop in Maun, pick up our luggage, have lunch and continue to the village of Nata, located near the bizarre salt pans of Makgadikgadi, an immense area devoid of anything but salt and shimmering horizon.
+Approximate Distance: 200km Estimate Travel Time: 2.5 Hours Enjoy one last sunrise in the delta before travelling back to Maun by mokoro.
+We stop in Maun, pick up our luggage, have lunch and continue to the village of Gweta, located near the bizarre salt pans of Makgadikgadi.
+The town is situated between the larger towns of Nata and Maun and is on the edge of the Makgadikgadi Pans, an immense area devoid of anything but salt and shimmering horizon.
 Makgadikgadi pan consists of two main pans, namely Ntwetwe and Sowa pan, both of which are surrounded by myriad smaller pans.
 Although it is totally devoid of any water, people used to live there before it was declared state land.
 Villagers were allowed to graze their livestock inside the boundaries during dry season.
-Enjoy a village walk, in the afternoon which will be conducted by Nata’s village representative.
-All guests will be shown various aspects of village life such as visiting a Clinic, the “smouses”, the village entrepreneurs and viewing the ‘kgotla.’
-We will also visit a primary school where the children will be dressed in traditional attire (opportunity to give donations to children in form of clothes/stationary etc. Time permitting and not possible in school holidays or weekends).
-Time permitting, enjoy an optional sunset tour to the Sowa Pans, leaves around 16h00/17h00 latest.
-(Min 4 x pax) Guests will be transferred to the Sowa Pan for an open vehicle scenic drive.
-Sit amidst the wild, enjoy sundowner snacks while observing the amazing scenery and sunset.
+Upon arrival in the afternoon enjoy a village walk which will be conducted by Gweta’s village representative.
+All guests will be shown various aspects of village life such as visiting the traditional doctor, the “smouses”, the village entrepreneurs and viewing the ‘kgotla.’
+We will visit the primary school where the children will be dressed in traditional attire and demonstrate some traditional “Motswana” dancing… every dance has a story to tell!! (not possible in school holidays or weekends).
+Time permitting, enjoy an optional sunset tour to one of the smaller pans (Nxaisini Pan) – leaves around 16h00/17h00 latest.
+(Min 4 x pax) Nxaisini Pan is a small pan about 15km away from Gweta with a natural spring that supplies the resident animals.
+Guests will be transferred in an open vehicle to Nxaisini pan where they will sit amidst the wild, enjoy sundowner snacks while observing the amazing scenery and sunset behind the old beautiful baobab.

 Approximate Distance: 80km Estimate Travel Time: 3 Hours (depending on border crossing) Cross the Zambezi River by ferry to enter into Zambia and continue to Livingstone.
 We will spend the last two days of our tour here, a great base to see both natural wonders and take part in some exciting activities.
 Get up close (and wet from the spray) while awing at the immense Victoria Falls, raft the whitewater of the mighty Zambezi, and for the more adventurous, bungee jump with the Victoria Falls in view.
-Our last night will be spent in the Tented "Adventure Village", designed to attract more adventurous travellers.
-The “Adventure Village” – a cluster of 3m x 3m Bow tents built on raised platforms, each with a small deck in front – and each tent is equipped with 2 beds and electric light.
+Tonight you will participate in a drumming session before enjoying a traditional African braai (BBQ) on your last night in Livingstone.
 David Livingstone was born on March 19, 1813 in the village of Blantyre, South Lanarkshire, Scotland.
 He first studied Greek, medicine, and theology at the University of Glasgow and while working in London, joined the London Missionary Society became a minister.
 He originally planned to gain access to China through his medical knowledge.
 The Opium Wars, which were raging at this stage with no signs of peace on the horizon, forced Livingstone to consider other options.
 From 1840 he worked in Bechuanaland (present-day Botswana), and in the period 1852–56, he explored the African interior, and was the first European to see the Mosi-oa-Tunya waterfall, which he renamed Victoria Falls after his monarch, Queen Victoria.
 The Victoria Falls waterfalls occur in a country that is perfectly flat.
 From its source on the borders of the Democratic Republic of Congo, the Zambezi River meanders for 1300 km across the wooded plateau of Zambia, eroding for itself a shallow valley on its mild descent to the site of the falls.
 The river eventually found a weak spot on the lower lip of the surface over which it passed, and forced a passage which was steadily deepened into an exit gorge.
 During the last half million years the river has scoured out eight of these cracks across its bed.
 The Victoria falls occur where the river is 1688m wide, presents the spectacle of an average maximum of 550 million liters of water a minute tumbling over the lip of the trench in five main falls, the Devil’s Cataract, Main falls, Horseshoe Falls, Rainbow falls and the Eastern Cataract.
 The highest of these is Rainbow falls, on an average 108 m high.
 A peak flood sees 750 million liters of water in one minute hurtling over the falls.
 The name Zambezi comes from the Tonka tribe, also meaning Great River, but the Sotho-speaking Kololo people of the upper reaches of the river gave it the well-known name of Mosi o a Thunya (smoke that rises).
 The Lozi people call it by the same name but translated it into smoke that sounds.
 The Ndebele call it aManza Thunqayo (the water that rises like smoke).
 The Namibian people call it Chinotimba (a noise-making place like the distant sound of digging).